ithinkdancan/custom-sidebars/readme.txt

 == Changelog ==

+= 1.3.1 =
+*		Fixed: Absolute paths that leaded to the outdated browser error
+*		Fixed: Stripped slashes for the pre/post widget/title fields

 = 1.3 =
 *		Fixed: A lot of warnings with the PHP debug mode on
 *		Improved: Styles to make them compatible with WP 3.6